Skip to Content (Press Enter) Skip to Footer (Press Enter)

 The Zion National Park’s website explains that the park is a special place for many people.
 You need a permit and to pay the $25 application fee.
 The park requests at least three week’s notice to receive consideration.
 Two locations are approved for scattering.
 They are the Watchman Trail and Angel’s Landing.
 No memorialization or markers can remain.

 Whatever park you choose, we hope the majesty of our nation’s national parks serves as a beautiful environment that pays special tribute to your loved one’s appreciation of nature and love of country from sea to shining sea.
 Afterall providers can help plan a scattering ceremony.
-Find a nearby Afterall location here.
+Find a nearby location here.

 To learn about more options for memorializing your loved one's ashes, take a look at our article Spring To-Do List: Finding a Permanent Place for Loved One’s Ashes.